Searching for details:

 In the field of satellite communications, the second phase of the Federal space program, covering the period from 2011 to 2015, called for the deployment of 22 satellites, however this goal could hardly be reached.

 Another major field of responsibilities for Roskosmos extended into strategic missile systems.
 The agency oversaw key organizations responsible for the production of land-based and submarine-based ballistic missiles, as well as cruise missiles.
-In February 2011, Russian Finance Minister Alexei Kudrin, promised to triple the nation's spending on defense development from 0.5 to 1.5 percent of GDP, beginning in 2012.
+In February 2011, Russian Finance Minister Alexei Kudrin, promised to triple the nation's spending on defense development from 0.5 to 1.5 percent of the GDP, beginning in 2012.
 In the course of the decade, some $650 billion were to be spent on the procurement of new weapons, including eight nuclear submarines and Bulava ballistic missiles.
 Ten divisions of the Russian armed forces would receive S-500 anti-missile systems.